alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

     func (box *Box) SetWidth([...])

 That small asterisk makes all the difference.
-Now the method can modify the original struct.
+Now the method operates on the original struct and can thus modify it.
 Adding to the confusion, access to an attribute is done using `.` for both structs and struct pointers.